-Georgia State is recognized as a national leader in helping students achieve academic success.
-Over a decade, it raised graduation rates by 22 percentage points, the most dramatic increase of any national university.
+Georgia State is recognized as a national leader in helping students reach their academic goals.
+Over 15 years, it raised graduation rates by 23 percentage points, the most dramatic increase of any national university.
 Georgia State has used predictive analytics of student performance and proactive advising interventions to:

 - reduce time-to-degree for graduating students by almost half a semester

-- bring more than 9,000 students back to school with Panther Retention Grants
+- award more than 16,000 Panther Retention Grants to students

 - save Georgia taxpayers millions in support costs for public education because students are graduating more quickly

 Since gaining research university status in 1996, Georgia State has rapidly built a dynamic and productive research enterprise that addresses major health and societal challenges.
 It is one of 115 leading research universities in the Carnegie Classification of Institutions of Higher Education.
 Georgia State now has the third fastest-growing research portfolio in the country.***

 A Catalyst for Downtown Development

 The growth and development of Georgia State’s campus are recognized by civic leaders as essential to the increasing vitality of downtown Atlanta.
 Through construction and building acquisitions, the university has created a new academic corridor on the eastern side of Woodruff Park consisting of new homes for its College of Law, J. Mack Robinson College of Business, Andrew Young School of Policy Studies, College of Arts & Sciences and Creative Media Industries Institute.